 Research and development costs are charged to expense as incurred in performing research and development activities.
-The costs include employee compensation costs, facilities and overhead, preclinical and clinical activities, related clinical manufacturing costs, regulatory and other related costs.
+The costs include employee compensation costs, facilities and overhead, preclinical and clinical activities, related clinical manufacturing costs, contract management services, regulatory and other related costs.